 Do not use elastic bandages with tight bands.

-Do not sit in one position for more than 30 minutes.
+Do not sit in 1 position for more than 30 minutes.

 Watch for signs of infection, such as redness, pain, heat, swelling, and fever.
 Call the doctor immediately if any of these signs or symptoms appears.